freqtrade/freqtrade/docs/stoploss.md

 ## Static Stop Loss

-This is very simple, you define a stop loss of x.
+This is very simple, you define a stop loss of x (as a ratio of price, i.e. x * 100% of price).
 This will try to sell the asset once the loss exceeds the defined loss.

 ## Trailing Stop Loss